MatthewWoolley-S3908867/RMITChatbotCapstone/README.md

 **source/services/solution-helper**
 A Python Lambda function used as a CloudFormation custom resource for configuring Amazon S3 bucket notifications and to send anonymous metrics.

+## Database
+Check the database.txt file in this repo/folder to learn about the current database set up

 ## Deploying our custom build

 The solution can be deployed through the CloudFormation template available on the solution home page: [Serverless Bot Framework](https://aws.amazon.com/solutions/implementations/serverless-bot-framework/).
 To make changes to the solution, download or clone this repo, update the source code and then run the deployment/build-s3-dist.sh script to deploy the updated Lambda code to an Amazon S3 bucket in your account.

 ### Prerequisites: